-Matrix norms and bound, localization theorems and eigen problem for matrices.
-Iterative methods for the solution of linear equations and application to partial differential equations.
-Extra-polation to the limit.
-Ordinary boundary value problem.
-290. Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's project or thesis.
+Matrix norms and bound, localization theorems and eigen problem for matrices, Iterative methods for the solution of linear equations and application to partial differential equations, Extra-polation to the limit, Ordinary boundary value problem.
 297. Research (1-3) Prerequisite: Six units of graduate level mathematics.
 Research in one of the fields of mathematics.
 Maximum credit six units applicable on a master's degree.
 298. Special Study (1-3) Prerequisite: Consent of staff; to be arranged with department chairman and Individual study.
 Six units maximum credit.